5l1v3r1/learning_for_oscp/basics/bufferoverflow/bufferoverflow.md

 ## Buffer overflow vulnerability
 Buffer overflow is a vulnerability in low level codes of C and C++.
 An attacker can cause the program to crash, make data corrupt, steal some private information or run his/her own code.
 It basically means to access any buffer outside of it's allocated memory space.
-This happens quiite
+This happens quite frequently in the case of arrays.
+Now as the variables are stored together in stack/heap/etc. accessing any out of bound index can cause read/write of bytes of some other variable.
+Normally the program
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTI0NzE0OTgzMSwtMTMxNTYyNzA3OSwtMz
+eyJoaXN0b3J5IjpbLTUyMzQ4ODIzMCwtMTMxNTYyNzA3OSwtMz
 UwNDI2OTMwXX0=
 -->